- What is it?

 Fibroids form in different parts of the uterus:

 - Submucosal fibroids grow from the uterine wall into the uterine cavity.
-They can cause pain, abnormal bleeding and infertility.
+They can cause heavy menstrual bleeding with associated bad menstrual cramps and infertility.

 - Subserosal fibroids grow from the uterine wall to the outside of the uterus.
-They can push on the bladder, bowel or intestine causing bloating, abdominal pressure, cramping and pain.
+They can push on the bladder or bowel causing bloating, abdominal pressure, cramping and pain.

 - Pedunculated fibroids grow on stalks out from the uterus or into the uterine cavity, like mushrooms.
-If these stalks twist, they can cause pain, nausea or fever, or can become infected.
+If these stalks twist, they can cause pain, nausea or fever, or extremely rarely can become infected.